greenbone/openvas-scanner/rust/README.md

 Additionally we want to:

 - do improvements in the built in function handling as we want to be more modular
-- clean up the sink interface as it is very misleading currently because it enforced implementations of retrieve and dispatch.
+- clean up the storage interface as it is very misleading currently because it enforced implementations of retrieve and dispatch.
 - extend `nasl-cli` with a `openvas-nasl` like functionality so that we can test scripts
 - implement multithreading of interpreter
 - implement scheduling for a multi script run